Catalina Andeme

-Catalina Andeme Engonga Mangue (born 14 July 1999) is an Equatoguinean footballer who plays as a midfielder for local club 15 de Agosto and the Equatorial Guinea national team.
+Catalina Andeme Engonga Mangue (born 14 July 1999) is an Equatoguinean footballer who plays as a midfielder for local club Super Leonas and the Equatorial Guinea national team.

 Club career

 Andeme has played for Deportivo Evinayong in Equatorial Guinea.

 International career

 Andeme competed for Equatorial Guinea at the 2018 Africa Women Cup of Nations, playing in three matches and scoring one goal.